 convert command with an input file, the

 -resize parameter, your preferred dimensions, and an output filename:

 - convert original.png -resize 100x100 new.png

 This won’t actually resize the image to the exact dimensions specified.
 What it will do is resize the image to fit within those dimensions.

 ^ to the dimensions to tell ImageMagick that you’d like to resize the image to fill the dimensions, potentially overlapping on one side.

 One of the two dimensions (either width or height) will be scaled exactly, while the other will be scaled proportionately and may overlap:

-Sometimes you want to not only resize the image and fill the area, as well as keep it’s aspect ratio, but also crop it so there’s nothing overlapping.
+Sometimes you’ll need to not only resize an image, but also crop it so there’s nothing overlapping.
 A good use case for this is user avatars.
-Obviously you don’t want to stretch or squash a user’s profile picture, so cropping it to a square is an okay solution:
+You should avoid stretching or squashing a user’s profile picture, so cropping it to a square is an acceptable solution:

 Thus far, we’ve been converting a file and saving it to a brand new file.
-While being a safer option, as it’s non-destructive to your original file, it’s not always a desired work flow.
+While being a safer option, as it’s non-destructive to your original file, this is not always an ideal workflow.

-For the times you want to edit the file in place, you can swap the
+If you need to edit a file in place, you can swap the

 convert command with